sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

  * *dnTypeDef* - A full anonymous *DnType* object that is owned by this field and has no independent existence.
 Useful when interior nested types have meaning only in the context of their parent.
 When the DnField is cloned, this object is recursively cloned, cloning any referenced fields that also use a dnTypeDef to define their type.
-In particular, it means that recursive anonymous type definitions are *not* allowed.
-Also, this type definition is considered to be immutable, it must be cloned in order to be modified.
+This type definition is considered to be immutable, it must be cloned in order to be modified.
  * *isList* - Whether the field represents a list of values instead of single value.
  * *typeIsChoices* - Whether the DnField's type definition represents choices with each DnField entry representing a choice.